GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 ## Requirements for identity verification
 1. Your State-Issued ID.
 You can upload a photo by phone or by computer.
 [Don’t have a state issued ID?](/help/verify-your-identity/accepted-state-issued-identification/)
-1. A phone or computer with a camera to take a photo of yourself (not always required)
+1. A phone or computer with a camera to take a photo of yourself (This feature is not currently enabled or required.)
 1. Social Security Number
 1. A phone number on a phone plan that is in your name.
     * If you do not have a phone plan that is in your name, we can send you the verification code by mail which takes approximately 3-5 days.